claudiahalip/claudiahalip.github.io/_posts/2020-10-05-like_button_with_and_without_react-icons.markdown

 The state declaration and handleOnClick function will stay the same.
 I’ve changed just the display of the heart which now is imported from react-icons and added an  input of radio type.The component will look like this:

 ```
-import React, { Component } from 'react'
+import React, { Component } from "react"

-import {FaHeart} from 'react-icons/fa'
+import {FaHeart} from "react-icons/fa"
 class LikeButtonReactIcons extends Component {

     state={ likesCount: 0 }